pantheon-systems/documentation/CONTRIBUTING.md

 All of our articles and guides are generated from markdown files in the repository, located at [`source/docs/articles/`](/source/docs/articles/) and [`source/docs/guides/`](source/docs/guides/), respectively.
 These markdown files must have frontmatter that matches the patterns within the document.

-If creating your first guide, you must also create an Author profile in the [`sculpin_site.yml`](/app/config/sculpin_site.yml) file.
-Include it in the pull request that creates your guide.
+If you're creating your first guide, you must also create an Author profile in the [`sculpin_site.yml`](/app/config/sculpin_site.yml) file.
+Include it in the pull request with your guide.

 ## Submit a Pull Request

-When you're done making changes, [submit a pull request](https://github.com/pantheon-systems/documentation/compare/)
+When you're done making changes, [submit a pull request](https://github.com/pantheon-systems/documentation/compare/).

 We will review and comment on pull requests within three business days.
 We may suggest some changes, improvements, or alternatives.